After baby's born, here's when you'll be able to...

 6 weeks.
 You don’t need it if you aren’t having sex!
 If you're breastfeeding and want to be on birth control medication, you'll have to opt for a progestin-only pill, which is less likely to affect your milk supply than combination pills.
 Ask your doctor about other options, like an IUD, too.

 …go back to work?

 6 weeks-4 months.
 Of course, this depends on your employer’s maternity leave policy and your financial situation, but short-term disability insurance normally covers six weeks for vaginal delivery and eight weeks for a c-section.

 Within days.
 Itching for a drink?
 The good news is you could have one right after baby is born if you really wanted to.
 But remember: It’s not a good idea to drink more than a glass here and there if you're breastfeeding.
 Plus, it should be at a moment when you know there will be a long time until baby’s next feeding, and baby isn’t exactly predictable just yet.
 And we doubt you'll want bubbly right after birth — sleep and a burger might be more your speed.
 We say wait at least a couple days.

-The Bump Expert: Daniel Roshan, MD, OB-GYN At Rosh Maternal-Fetal Medicine In New York City
+Expert: Daniel Roshan, MD, ob-gyn at Rosh Maternal-Fetal Medicine in New York City.

 Plus, More from The Bump: